Yuvrajhere/GitHub-Profile-Details-Fetcher/README.md

 # GitHub Profile Details Fetcher
 This Project is done using Html, CSS ,Javscript.
-It gives you details of the any available github account based on the username we give as input.
+It gives you details of the available github account based on the username we give as input.
 [Note: Its done for Learning Purpose].

 ### Link to the site : https://yuvrajhere.github.io/GitHub-Profile-Details-Fetcher/.